 It’s likely that half of your customers will be accessing your site from their phones, so by creating a mobile site that stands out just as much as your desktop site does, you’ll be hitting every market and, once again, standing out from the crowd.

 Do you have your own secret tips and tricks to share in making your online store stand out from the rest?
 Share them in the comments below.

 About the Author

-Mau Sanford is an entrepreneur and ecommerce expert, working tirelessly behind the scenes with various clients to help them realise their full potential in setting up online stores across the world.
+Mau Sanford is an entrepreneur and e-commerce expert, working tirelessly behind the scenes with various clients to help them realize their full potential in setting up online stores across the world.